Q. I have never heard of you, who is Kowa?

 A. 10 years on spotting scopes and binoculars.
 5 years on telephoto lens.
 3 years on MFT lenses.
 An online registration of your new Kowa sport optic products offers an additional warranty time of up to 5years for selected models: https://www.kowaoptic.com/extendedwarranty

 Q. Which is better, a binocular or spotting scopes?

 A. Both eyes are used to look through a binocular while one eye is used to look through a spotting scope.
 Generally, spotting scopes have a much higher magnification than binoculars, so far away images appear larger, but a better three-dimensional image can be expected from binoculars, and they are easier to handle and have better portability.

 Q. My scope needs to be serviced, what do I need to do?

-A. Contact your Kowa dealer or place of purchase and they can arrange a free collection and repair estimation service.
+A. Contact your Kowa dealer or place of purchase and they can arrange the transfer of your Kowa product to the service dept., as well as the administration of a repair process.
 If your product falls under the Kowa warranty, the repair will take place free of charge.
 If not, a quote will be provided before work takes place.
-Or you can contact Kowa direct at www.kowaoptic.com: firstname.lastname@example.org
+Or you can contact Kowa direct at email@example.com or www.kowaoptic.com.

 Q. What is magnification?